damianhakert/damianhakert.github.io/source/posts/2016-04-17-getting-started-with-gitlab-and-digitalocean.html.md

 ![Login](/images/blogimages/getting-started-with-gitlab-and-digitalocean/login.png)

-You now have a full GitLab server configured and at your disposal to manage your repositories:
+You now have a full GitLab server configured and at your disposal to manage your repositories.

 ![Landing](/images/blogimages/getting-started-with-gitlab-and-digitalocean/landing.png)